 Jacob Lawrence’s Early Life

 Jacob Lawrence was born in 1917 in Atlantic City, New Jersey.
 He was the son of Southern migrants who moved from rural communities in the South to Midwestern and Northeastern cities during the Great Migration.
 Being a child of the Great Migration greatly influenced his life and career as an artist.
 Lawrence and his siblings were put into foster care after his parents separated.
-Three years later, the 13-year-old Jacob Lawrence and his siblings moved to Harlem to live with their mother.
+Three years later, 13-year-old Jacob Lawrence and his siblings moved to Harlem to live with their mother.

 After the children moved to Harlem, Lawrence’s mother enrolled them in the arts and crafts classes at the after-school program of Utopia Children’s House.
 The Children’s House was located in Central Harlem and offered after-school care and free lunches for the children of working mothers.
 It was at the Utopia Children’s house where Jacob Lawrence’s artistic career began.
 He skillfully created decorative masks and his talents were recognized by the painter Charles Alston.
 Alston was a teacher there at the time and became one of Jacob Lawrence’s most important mentors.
 Since Charles Alston was an influential artist during the Harlem Renaissance, Lawrence met other members of the movement through his relationship with Alston.